 And, while he was limited to his own 15–16-year-old vantage point to actually *read* any of those books now, he was only limited by his younger self’s proximity to be able to take a closer look at the inner spaces of the castle.

-And I rather think that he probably spent a fair amount of time “revisiting Hogwarts” over the decade that he spent on what was looking more and more like a wild goose chase.
+And I rather think that he probably spent a fair amount of time “revisiting Hogwarts” over the decade that he spent in Albania on what was looking more and more like a wild goose chase.

 After all, Hogwarts was home.